Shaw Local

 Bringing some continuity to the mix is senior quarterback Erick Castillo, about to begin his fourth season as Momence’s starting QB.
 He said it was nice to get some experience against a team like Chicago Christian on Friday.

-While he has consistently been one of the team’s most productive players throughout his high school career, Castillo said he is also happy to now be one of the team’s seniors, allowing him to put his experience to use as a leader.
+While he has consistently been one of the team’s most productive players throughout his high school career, Castillo said he is happy to be one of the team’s seniors, allowing him to put his experience as a leader to use.

 “Going through all the experience, like playoff football, really knowing what it takes to get to the playoffs and knowing what it means to get there, I feel like its great experience for me to be a leader for this team,” he said.
 “This team is young and needs someone to pick them up, and I think we’re ready.”

-Walker said that having an experienced and talented player like Castillo at an important position like quarterback is huge considering where the team is at.
+Walker said having an experienced and talented player like Castillo at an important position like quarterback is huge, considering where the team is at.

 “It’s just the confidence in him and the leadership we have out of him,” Walker said.
 “It’s the past couple years of what that standard is, and passing that on to the young guys.”

-As Momence heads into the season searching for their third straight winning and second VVC title in that span, there are still plenty of things that need to be shored up through the rest of the summer.
+As Momence heads into the season searching for its third straight winning and second VVC title in that span, there are plenty of things that need to be shored up through the rest of the summer.

 But Castillo said that Friday’s work was a good sign that the team is heading in the right direction.